DhruvilThummar/Tourism_Management_System/README.md

 │ └── tourism_db.sql
 └── README.md

+bash
+Copy
+Edit

 ## 🚀 How to Run

-### 1. Compile the Java Files
+### 1️⃣ Compile the Java Files
-Make sure you include the MySQL JDBC driver (mysql-connector-java.jar) in your classpath.
+Make sure you include the MySQL JDBC driver (`mysql-connector-java.jar`) in your classpath.

 **Linux / macOS**
 ```bash